More than 70 years of Spielwarenmesse eG – a success story

-In June of the same year, Spielwarenmesse eG announces plans to open Insights-X, a new expo for paper, office supplies and stationery, in response to demand from the stationery industry.
+In June 2014 year, Spielwarenmesse eG announces plans to open Insights-X, a new expo for paper, office supplies and stationery, in response to demand from the stationery industry.

 In October 2015, Spielwarenmesse eG celebrates the successful debut of Insights-X, featuring 188 exhibitors dealing in office supplies, back-to-school and hobby products.

 In 2016, Spielwarenmesse eG steps up its presence in India.
 The exhibition organiser opens Spielwarenmesse India Pvt.
 Ltd. in New Dehli on 1 April 2016, establishing a subsidiary in a growth market of global significance.
 At the same time, the new company is tasked with organising Kids India in Mumbai, which continues to grow.